ReCheck-io/icp-datapond-integration/README.md

 ![Architecture Diagram](./architecture-diagram.png)

-The architecture diagram provides an overview of the authentication setup, showcasing the interaction between components and the flow of internet identity authentication.
+The architecture diagram provides an overview of the ICP integration with DataPond AI, showcasing the interaction between services and canisters.

 ## License